 - Donate to a charity in your loved ones name

-One of the things we do here at the Dove Service with clients is offer them the opportunity to create a memory bauble.
-You can buy photo baubles, white ceramic baubles and clear craft baubles off the internet.
-You can paint the ceramic bauble in any way that reminds you of your person.
-The clear craft baubles can act as a little memory box for you to fill with things that remind you of your person.
+One of the things we have done in previous year’s at the Dove Service with clients, is to offer them the opportunity to create a memory bauble – unfortunately due to the pandemic, this has not been possible this year.
+However, you can purchase photo baubles, white ceramic baubles and clear craft baubles from the internet to decorate yourself at home.
+You can paint the ceramic bauble in any way that reminds you of your loved one.
+The clear craft baubles can act as a little memory box for you to fill with things that remind you of them.